Exploring the Extractive Method of Text Summarization

 People try to use these measurements to make weather forecasts for the future.

 The above code generates a summary for a given text using a tf idf approach.
-A function to generate a summary that takes a text parameter and an n parameter(number of sentences in summary).
+A function to create a summary that takes a text parameter and an n parameter(number of sentences in summary).
 The function tokenizes the text into individual sentences, creates a TF-IDF matrix using the TfidfVectorizer class, and computes the cosine similarity between each sentence and the document using the cosine_similarity function.

 Next, the function selects the top n sentences with the highest scores using the nlargest function from the heapq library and joins them into a string using the join method.

 So, the cosine similarity considers the angle between the vectors of word frequencies for each document rather than just their magnitudes.
-This means that documents with similar word frequencies and distributions will have a smaller angle between their vectors and, thus a higher cosine similarity score.
+This means that documents with similar word frequencies and distributions will have a smaller angle between their vectors and, thus, a higher cosine similarity score.
 Let’s understand this with a simple example.

 We have two sentences.